CongLiu37/CMEECourseWork/Week1/Results/README.txt

+Project: Results
-The output files of codes in week 1
+Description: The output files of scripts in week 1, details in each script saved in Code/
+Auther: cong.liu20@imperial.ac.uk